trent130/EasyMarket/docs/identity.md

     # ... other fields ...
 ```
 **Updated `register` View**:
-Modify the `register` view to handle the uploaded verification document and store it in the `User` model.
+Modify the `register` view to handle the uploaded verification document and store it in the `CustomUser` model.
 ```python
 def register(request):
     if request.method == 'POST':